fmgwfwt/git/README.md

 if you commit something git reset HEAD~1 will come back <br />
 git reset (any commit number) you will be there <br />
 git reset --hard (any commit number) you will be there and other changes will be deleted <br />

+imagine you cloned a repository from someone's account to your local you cannot push you can pull request but if you work you clone it to your github account then you can push clone to your local change and pull request <br />